 We believe baptism to be a service of Christian initiation by which the individual baptized becomes a member of the body of Christ and the Church.
 Speaking for themselves or through the promises made by sponsors, called Godparents, the individuals vow to follow the Christian teachings and way of life.
 These vows include participation in corporate worship as well as individual observance of prayer and study as a life-long practice.

 Baptisms at St. Thomas Church are invited and offered without previous membership of the family required.
-For non-parish members, an initial meeting is required between the Rector and the adult or the parents of the child to be baptized.
+For non-parish members, an initial meeting between the Rector and the adult or the parents of the child to be baptized in mandatory.
 The purpose of this meeting is to discuss the issues related to baptism as outlined above.
 A short, second meeting is needed as a rehearsal for the ceremony.

 Baptisms are held throughout the year, primarily on four occasions related to themes of baptism, but not exclusively on these dates.
 The church calendar varies from year to year and the baptisms are scheduled according to when these feasts occur.
 They are: